Sharik25/SQL_Analytics_Portfolio/README.md

 ---

+### `profit_analysis/new_products_profitability.sql`

+**What it solves:** Identifies newly profitable products — ASINs that had zero cumulative gross margin in the prior 6 months (still in the launch / investment phase) but turned profitable in a target reporting period.
+These products have just crossed break-even and warrant increased investment.

+**Techniques used:**

+- **SUM() OVER (PARTITION BY asin) for conditional filtering** — computes the rolling 6-month total per ASIN as a window aggregate without collapsing the result set.
+Filtering on `sum_over = 0` then isolates the "zero-profit" ASIN set without a GROUP BY, preserving row-level detail for the subsequent join.
+This avoids a correlated subquery or a two-pass approach.
+- **LEFT JOIN as existence check** — the join between current-period profitable ASINs and the prior-window zero-profit set acts as a semi-join; `COALESCE(joined_asin, 'None') != 'None'` filters to the overlap.
+- **Cross-year window for Canada** — the CA prior window spans a year boundary (Sep–Dec 2023 + Jan–Feb 2024), requiring a `UNION ALL` of two separate date-range filters inside the window CTE.

+---

+### `profit_analysis/master_pnl_engine_us.sql`

+**What it solves:** The single most complex query in this repository.
+Produces a complete monthly P&L row per ASIN combining every revenue and cost component: sales revenue, 6 fee types, 20+ refund line items, returns, removals, reimbursements (two sources), inventory discrepancies, COGS from supplier orders, and cross-marketplace gross sales for CA and MX (USD-equivalent).
+Used as the source-of-truth table for all downstream profitability reports.

+**Techniques used:**

+- **Multi-index CROSS JOIN spine** — generates the complete `(asin × year × month)` grid by cross-joining the SKU/ASIN dimension with a `VALUES`-based year table and a `VALUES`-based month table.
+This ensures every ASIN appears for every calendar period even with zero activity, preventing silent gaps in period-over-period comparisons.
+- **Three-way INNER JOIN for payment accuracy** — `payments_order_dates` INNER JOIN `payments_order_quantities` INNER JOIN `payments_reporting_orders_usd_us_transpose` all on `(order_id, sku)`.
+The INNER JOIN (not LEFT) ensures quantity and fee columns come from the same matched order event, preventing cross-contamination in the aggregate.
+- **Pre-pivoted transpose table** — Amazon payment reports are row-per-fee-type.
+A pre-computed Athena CTAS (`payments_reporting_orders_usd_us_transpose`) pivots 27 fee types into columns.
+This query then sums each with `COALESCE`, producing clean monthly totals without dynamic SQL.
+- **10+ parallel LEFT JOINs onto the spine** — all data sources (returns, removals, reimbursements ×2, payments, refunds, discrepancies, COGS, CA data, MX data) are LEFT JOINed to the spine, with all NULL values coalesced to 0.
+This design ensures missing data components never suppress an ASIN from the output.
+- **COALESCE-heavy defensive coding** — every metric uses `COALESCE(..., 0)` to handle periods where a component has no data, keeping arithmetic safe throughout the downstream P&L calculation.

+---

 ### `reimbursements/destroyed_inventory_reimbursement_finder.sql`

 **What it solves:** Amazon destroys FBA inventory at its warehouses and is obligated to reimburse sellers — but only if the seller files a case.
 This query automates the identification of destroyed units that have not yet received a reimbursement, feeding an automated case-filing workflow before Amazon's 18-month claim window closes.